-A landing page has one purpose – which is to make a sale or capture a lead.
+This page has one purpose – which is to make a sale or capture a lead.
 It is a single page used in digital advertising so that potential customers have a page to land on after they click an ad or post.
-Landing pages don’t link to other pages on your site and typically do not include a navigation bar.
+It doesn’t link to other pages on your site and typically do not include a navigation bar.
 You do not want to distract potential customers with additional links because your goal is to make sure they convert.
-And you want them to convert on that landing page right then and there.
+And you want them to convert on that page right then and there.

-There are two types of landing pages: reference landing pages and transactional landing pages.
+There are two types of landing pages: reference and transactional.
 Reference landing pages provide information to the potential customer.
 They might include a summary of the product or service.

-Landing pages can aid advertisements by providing additional information you couldn’t provide in the ad, collect data on your potential customers, generate leads and more!
+It can also aid advertisements by providing additional information you couldn’t provide in the ad, collect data on your potential customers, generate leads and more!
 Now that you have the answer to the question what is a landing page? you can start building one yourself.

 Components of a Landing Page & How to Build One

 You should start with a headline that grabs your user’s attention.
-This is perhaps the most important part of your landing page as it sets the stage for the rest of the content.
+This is perhaps the most important part of this page as it sets the stage for the rest of the content.
 Without a headline your page will fall flat.
-It should be the biggest font on your landing page so that it stands out from the rest of your content.
+It should be the biggest font so that it stands out from the rest of your content.
 Make sure your font is not all the same size.
-It’s so important to have hierarchy within any web page, especially a landing page.
+It’s so important to have hierarchy within any web page.